hellohaptik/chatbot_ner/docs/api_call.md

    For other entities like `date` or `time` `entity_name`, detection logic works solely on their entity_types.

 3. **structured_value** (optional): It is a value which is obtained from the structured text.
-For example, UI elements like form, payload, etc. See below reference of detecting test name from form key `Test name`
+For example, UI elements like form, payload, etc. See below image for reference used for detecting test name from form key `Test name`

    ![form](images/form.png)